marcosotb/dbsd-dec-2022/README.md

 The aim of this colab is to lock-in dependencies from around the time as well as build and install diffusers from that commit.

+train_dreambooth.py needs to be modified since calls are made that require Accelerate 0.14.0 but we are using 0.12.0.
+Specifically, references to the use of `accelerator.unwrap_model(model, keep_fp32_wrapper=True)`. need to be changed to just `accelerator.unwrap_model(model)`